-- A. Through a comprehensive examination, the student demonstrates knowledge of general anthropology, the behavioral, biological, and social sciences, and method and theory in biosocial anthropology.

-- B. The student may take up to 4 units of Anthropology 597, Individual Study for Master's Comprehensive Exam, in order to prepare for the exam.

-- C. The student must take the comprehensive exam before the beginning of the third year in residence.
-The comprehensive exam is offered at least once a year.

-- D. The exam is graded by the Biosocial faculty, in consultation with whatever outside faculty they may choose.
-The exams will be evaluated as:

-- fail

-- conditional MA pass

-- MA pass

-- conditional Ph.D. pass

-- Ph.D. pass

-- Ph.D. high pass
+- A. Through a comprehensive examination, the student demonstrates knowledge of general anthropology, the behavioral, biological, and social sciences, and method and theory in biosocial anthropology. - B. The student may take up to 4 units of Anthropology 597, Individual Study for Master's Comprehensive Exam, in order to prepare for the exam. - C. The student must take the comprehensive exam before the beginning of the third year in residence.
+The comprehensive exam is offered at least once a year. - D. The exam is graded by the IAS faculty, in consultation with whatever outside faculty they may choose.
+The exams will be evaluated as: - > PhD Pass (required to continue to advance to candidacy), - MA Pass (a terminal MA will be awarded) - Fail.
+Students have one regular quarter to revise comprehensive exams which receive a Fail score (for Spring exam, deadline is the end of following Fall quarter.)
+The exact timeline and required revisions will be indicated in a formal memo.
+If the deadline is not met, the student will be recommended to the Graduate Dean for academic probation.
+If acceptable revisions are not completed after one quarter on academic probation, a Fail score will be issued and the student will be recommended for dismissal. - E. Failure to take the comprehensive exam before the end of the third year in residence (or to get a written waiver from the Departmental Chair prior to the administration of the examination for a compelling medical or other reason), will result in the recommendation to the Dean of the Graduate Division that the student be placed on academic probation.